 There's no good way to test serotonin levels in the brain barring an autopsy which seems medically excessive.

 They're just going based on symptoms and what their pharma rep told them about effectiveness.

-Read up on the real research at our CBD versus SSRIs here.
+Read up on the real research at our CBD versus SSRIs here where we really dive into the research around them.
 It's not so black and white and especially for mild or moderate depression.

 A little side note….a large percentage of prescribed patients are women and women in their 40's and older.

 It turns out that estradiol, our main hormone, is a key driver of serotonin levels.

 It plummets in permenopause around the mid to late '40s, dropping to almost nothing into menopause.